LineageOS/lineage_wiki/_includes/templates/device_install.md

 {%- endfor %}
 {%- endif %}
 5. Boot your device with the stock OS at least once and check every functionality.
 	{%- if device.type == "phone" %}
 	{%- unless device.quirks contains "ims" %}
-    {% include alerts/warning.html content="Make sure that you can send and receive SMS and place and receive calls (also via WiFi and LTE, if available), otherwise it won't work on LineageOS either!
-Additionally, some devices require that VoLTE/VoWiFi be utilized once on stock to provision IMS." %}
+	- **Important**: Make sure that you can send and receive SMS and place and receive calls (also via WiFi and LTE, if available), otherwise it won't work on LineageOS either!
+Some devices require that VoLTE/VoWiFi be utilized once on stock OS to provision IMS (IP Multimedia Subsystem).
 	{%- endunless %}
 	{%- endif %}
+5. If you haven't done so already, back up all your personal data from your device.
+Installing LineageOS will require you to delete all data in a later step.

 6. LineageOS is provided as-is with no warranty.
 While we attempt to verify [everything works](https://github.com/LineageOS/charter/blob/main/device-support-requirements.md) you are installing this at your own risk!

 {%- if device.before_install %}